 Capital of Rajasthan, the Jaipur we know today dates back to the early 17th century.
-Amongst our picks of the best places to stay in Jaipur there is a wide choice.
-From the regally opulent Raj Palace to no frills modern hotels aimed at business travellers to smaller more authentic spots.
+There is a wide choice amongst our picks of the best places to stay in Jaipur - from the regally opulent Raj Palace, no-frills modern hotels aimed at business travellers to smaller, more authentic properties.

-The very name Jaipur is synonymous with glamorous tales of Maharajas and their palaces, the Raj, hunting and polo.
-The Rambagh Palace went from a hunting lodge to a royal residence and today is a 5-star hotel,
+The very name Jaipur is synonymous with glamorous tales of Maharajas and their palaces.
+One such example is Rambagh Palace, which went from a hunting lodge to a royal residence and today is a 5* hotel.

 Closer to the ground Jaipur isn’t quite so tidy.
 The roads are frantic, noisy and congested with cars, rickshaws, lorries, buses, bikes and animals.